cdktf/cdktf-provider-tls/docs/certRequest.python.md

 - *Type:* str

 Private key in [PEM (RFC 1421)](https://datatracker.ietf.org/doc/html/rfc1421) format, that the certificate will belong to.
 This can be read from a separate file using the [`file`](https://www.terraform.io/language/functions/file) interpolation function.
-Only an irreversible secure hash of the private key will be stored in the Terraform state.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tls/4.0.4/docs/resources/cert_request#private_key_pem CertRequest#private_key_pem}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tls/4.0.5/docs/resources/cert_request#private_key_pem CertRequest#private_key_pem}

 ---